la-ots/pelican/docs/foundation/ui-colors.md

   </div>
 </div>

 Like [Brand Colors](/foundation/status-colors) and [Status Colors](/foundation/status-colors), this can be changed.
-Change with great care as this have been chosen in accordance with usability and color contrast guidelines.
+Change with great care as this has been chosen in accordance with usability and color contrast guidelines.

 ## Using UI Colors